What if your best friend were a doctor?

 Meet Dr. Tracy

-Dr. Tracy Shevell, MD, FACOG, is a board-certified high-risk OB-GYN with 25 years of experience in academic medicine.
-She is based in the New York City metropolitan area.
+I'm Dr. Tracy Shevell, MD, FACOG, a board-certified high-risk OB-GYN with 25 years of experience in academic medicine, based in the New York City metropolitan area.

-She trained at Albert Einstein College of Medicine, completed her residency at Mount Sinai and her Maternal-Fetal Medicine fellowship at Columbia University, and spent 17 years as an Attending and Director of Perinatal Ultrasound at Stamford Health.
+I trained at Albert Einstein College of Medicine, completed my residency at Mount Sinai and my Maternal-Fetal Medicine fellowship at Columbia University, and spent 17 years as an Attending and Director of Perinatal Ultrasound at Stamford Health.

-After two decades of watching women's symptoms get minimized and their intuition dismissed, Dr. Tracy developed a complex mystery illness of her own and experienced that same dismissal firsthand.
-It reshaped how she listens, how she teaches, and what she believes women deserve from the people caring for them.
+After two decades of watching women's symptoms get minimized and their intuition dismissed, I developed a complex mystery illness of my own and experienced that same dismissal firsthand.
+It reshaped how I listen, how I teach, and what I believe women deserve from the people caring for them.

-Her work now centers the full arc of a woman's life, from early adulthood through the mothering years, perimenopause, and menopause.
-She blends clinical expertise with emotional intelligence and whole-person healing, translating complicated medical topics into clear, usable information that helps women advocate for themselves with confidence.
+My work now centers the full arc of a woman's life, from early adulthood through the mothering years, perimenopause, and menopause.
+I blend clinical expertise with emotional intelligence and whole-person healing, translating complicated medical topics into clear, usable information that helps women advocate for themselves with confidence.

 You’re not too much.